 “Whether your little one is toddling off to their first day of prep, hitting high school or tackling Year 12, having a functional space to sleep, study, relax and escape is essential at every age,” explains Mamta, who has her own prep starting school this year.
 Most families will update their children’s bedrooms at least three times over the years: nursery; early childhood; and teen.
-“To keep the space adaptable for the years to come, a good rule of thumb is to anchor the room with some key essentials that won’t date in a hurry.
-Select pieces that will be functional yet also echo the theme of the main house in order to keep your interiors cohesive.”
+“To keep the space adaptable for the years to come, a good rule of thumb is to anchor the room with some key essentials that won’t date in a hurry,” she advises.
+“Select pieces that will be functional yet also echo the theme of the main house in order to keep your interiors cohesive.”

 If your child is heading into the teenage years, definitely consider upsizing their bed.
 When the growth spurt hits, their size 10 feet will be hanging off the bed frame faster than you can say “Foot Locker”.
-Timber is timeless, sturdy and adaptable to every stage with accessories, such a doona covers and cushions, and complements every interior style.
+Timber is timeless, sturdy and adaptable to every stage with accessories, such a doona covers and cushions.
+It also complements every interior style.
 The Dawson and Brooklyn beds have a chic urban aesthetic, while the Clover and Brittany are classic and fit beachy, boho and country homes.

 The Holly desk is new to Early Settler this year and set to be a winner.
 It has a stylish A-frame design, 1.2-metre tabletop and deep drawers to stash the glue sticks and pencils.
 It’s made from solid timber with a light finish and fits into almost every interior design theme.

 “Pair your big furniture with a patterned rug, ottoman, throws and cushions to soften the space,” says Mamta.
 “They can be easily replaced and updated over the years as their interests change.”